 Things you can do:

-Clean your own.
-Many items marked "Dry Clean Only" like sweaters and knits can be easily cleaned by hand washing with water and a mild soap.
-Just be sure to reshape them before they dry.
+• Clean your own clothes.
+Many items marked "Dry Clean Only," like sweaters and knits, can be easily cleaned by hand washing with cool water and a mild detergent.
+Reshape items on a flat surface before air drying.

 Dry Cleaning Resources

 How Green Is My Town?- This online program, which addresses the three inextricably linked issues of sustainability, climate change and environmental health, provides a blueprint for 50 discreet issues, and contains the resources, templates, science and other essential tools to help every town achieve its environmental priorities.